Martin-Zeman/Encounterra/README.md

-# DnD_DPR
+# EncounTroll
-A small utility to help calculate mean DPR in Dungeons and Dragons 5e
+Combat encounter simulator for D&D 5e

 The architecture was designed with the following goals in mind:
-- Abilities must be modular (meaning that assigning them to any character should be simple)
+- Abilities must be modular (meaning that assigning abilities to any character should be simple)
-- Must lend itself easily to RL
+- Must lend itself easily to machine learning (e.g. RL)
-- Ease of scalability in terms of new abilities and mechanics
+- Ease of scalability in terms of adding new abilities and mechanics
 - Combat sessions are independent of each other
+- Must support parallel execution